Kimberly J. Parker

 Main Frame Coordinator

 Ahren is a native of Portland, Oregon.
-He has a degree in philosophy and theology from Northwest Nazarene University and a Master of Divinity from Candler School of Theology.
-He is currently working on his Master of Social Work at University of Georgia.
-Ahren’s call to service outside the academy brought him to Central Outreach & Advocacy Center, where her serves as the Main Frame Coordinator for the Main Frame Job Readiness program.
+He has a degree in philosophy and theology from Northwest Nazarene University and a Masters of Divinity from Candler School of Theology.
+He is completed his Masters of Social Work at University of Georgia in 2017.
+Ahren’s call to service outside the academy brought him to Central Outreach and Advocacy Center, where he serves as the Main Frame Coordinator for the Main Frame Job Readiness Program.

-Ahren has been deeply impacted by his position at Central OAC as he learns, in person, the challenges faced by Atlanta’s homeless population and works side-by-side with the dedicated volunteers and staff.
+Ahren has been deeply impacted by his position at Central OAC as he learns about the challenges faced by Atlanta’s homeless population and works side-by-side with the dedicated volunteers and staff.
 Ahren joined the OAC Staff in January 2014.

 Brenna previously completed internships with Gateway Center and Action Ministries to learn about the issue of homelessness in Atlanta.
 She is passionate about many issues of social justice, and is involved in anti-death penalty efforts in Georgia.
+Outside of her justice work, Brenna writes poetry, enjoys running and yoga, and cuddles with her 2 cats, Beyonce and Seffie.
 She joined the OAC staff in July of 2016.